Nexfinity/CakeyBot-Wiki/feature/support-tickets.md

 # Usage/Creating Tickets

 Once you have enabled and configured support tickets via the web dashboard your users can start making tickets using the `/ticket create <description>` command.
-You can also create a embed with a button to create tickets with using [this method](#Ticket-Creation-Embed).
+You can also create a embed with a button to create tickets with using the **Ticket Creation Embed** section below.

 > **Note:** The issue description is optional and a default reason will be filled in if a user does not provide one.
 {.is-info}